aermosina86-sudo/fontanadelnettuno/sparql.md

 ## Query 2 — Searching for resources related to Fontana del Nettuno in Bologna

-After identifying the main Bologna resource, another query was used to search more broadly for resources whose labels contain both **“Fontana del Nettuno”** and **“Bologna.”**

-Unlike the previous query, this query did not restrict the search to `arco:HistoricOrArtisticProperty`.
-The aim was to see whether other types of resources in ArCo also refer to the Fontana del Nettuno in Bologna.
+After identifying the main Bologna resource, another query was used to search more broadly for resources whose labels contain both **“Fontana del Nettuno”** and **“Bologna.”** The aim was to see whether other types of resources in ArCo also refer to the Fontana del Nettuno in Bologna.

+### Explanation of keywords used

+**rdfs:label**: retrieves the label or name of each resource.
+In this query, it is used to find resources whose labels contain the expressions **“Fontana del Nettuno”** and **“Bologna.”**

+**?resource**: represents any resource in the knowledge graph.
+This variable is used instead of `?cp` because the query is not limited to one specific class, such as `arco:HistoricOrArtisticProperty`.

+**?label**: represents the textual label connected to each resource.

+**FILTER**: restricts the results according to specific conditions.
+In this query, it is used to keep only resources whose labels contain the required words.

+**REGEX**: searches for a textual pattern inside a string.
+Here, it searches for the expressions **“Fontana del Nettuno”** and **“Bologna”** inside the label.

+**STR(?label)**: converts the label into a string so that `REGEX` can search inside it.

+**"i"**: makes the search case-insensitive.
+This means the query can find the words regardless of uppercase or lowercase letters.

+**DISTINCT**: removes duplicate results from the output.

+**LIMIT**: restricts the number of results to 30, making the output easier to read and analyze.

 ### SPARQL Query